 Florida Court Cases

 There have been many cases involving alimony in Florida courts.
 One example is Johnson v.
 Johnson, No. 2D16-4890, 2018 WL 2749974 (Fla.
 Dist.
 Ct.
 App.
 June 8, 2018).
 In this case, the former wife appealed the circuit court’s decisions in the dissolution of her marriage.
-There was an excessive amount of time between the hearing and judgement.
+There was an excessive amount of time between the hearing and judgment.
 And it was found that there was enough evidence to provide permanent alimony to the wife.
 However, the trial court only declared that durational alimony was fair, contradicting the evidence provided.

 The court affirmed that the former wife was entitled to permanent alimony.
 She had spent most of her long-term marriage out of the workforce, staying at home with the children.
 She was unable to support herself and did not have the ability due to some medical conditions.
 Therefore she also could not live in any similar lifestyle to that provided by her husband who was an attorney.